-The JEANNE BUCHER JAEGER gallery is among those rare international galleries that has been in existence for 90 years, with a list of artists and a pool of works traversing the field of European art of both the 20th and 21st centuries.
-Founded by Jeanne Bucher in 1925, the gallery is considered to be one of the great European institutions to have exhibited 20th century art.
-Bucher began by exhibiting the Avant-Garde abstract, Cubist, and Surrealist painters from the prewar period (Ernst, Bauchant, Giacometti, Kandinsky, Picasso, Braque, Miro, Motherwell, and many others); Jean-Francois Jaeger took over in 1947, showing the great European postwar Abstractionists (Staël, Vieira da Silva, Bissière, Tobey, Dubuffet, and Jorn), the new Figurative and Realist painters of the 1970s (Gérard Fromanger, Dado, and Fred Deux), and the great urban and environmental sculptors of the 1980s.
-Véronique Jaeger took over the general direction of the gallery in 2003.
-She continued to present solo exhibitions of the artists who had long been associated with the gallery, both within her walls, through important loans, and via the organization of exhibitions in international museums.
-At the same time she also supported new artists such as Michael Biberstein, Susumu Shingu, Rui Moreira, Paul Wallach, Yang Jiechang, Zarina Hashmi, Miguel Branco and Hanns Schimansky.
-The gallery opened a new space in Lisbon in January 2018.
+Founded by Jeanne Bucher in 1925, the gallery is among those rare international galleries that has been in existence for 90 years, with a list of artists and a roster of works that span European Art from Modernism in 20th to Contemporary art in the 21st century.
+Jeanne Bucher began by exhibiting the Avant-Garde Abstract, Cubist, and Surrealist painters from the prewar period.
+Jean-Francois Jaeger directed the gallery from 1947, showing the great European postwar Abstractionists, the new Figurative and Realist painters of the 1970s, and the great urban and environmental sculptors of the 1980s.
+Véronique Jaeger, daughter of Jean-François Jaeger, took over the general direction of the gallery in 2003, and continues to stage solo exhibitions of the artists who have long been associated with the gallery, both within the gallery and outside by the organization of exhibitions in international museums.
+Today the gallery continues to promote international contemporay artists whose work calls to reflection of spiritual kind and express a certain material and philosophical vision of the planet.

-Fermin Aguayo / Michael Biberstein / Bissière / Miguel Branco / Nicolas de Staël / Jean Dubuffet / Max Ernst / Gérard Fromanger / Alberto Giacometti / Zarina Hashmi / Asger Jorn / Dani Karavan / André Lanskoy / Henri Laurens / Louis Le Brocquy / André Masson / Rui Moreira / Wilfrid Moser / Jean-Paul Philippe / Arthur Luiz Piza / Hans Reichel / Hanns Schimansky / Susumu Shingu / Arpad Szenes / Mark Tobey / Joaquin Torres-Garcia / Fabienne Verdier / Maria Helena Vieira da Silva / Paul Wallach / Yang Jiechang
+Fermin Aguayo • Michael Biberstein • Bissière • Miguel Branco • Nicolas de Staël • Jean Dubuffet • Max Ernst • Gérard Fromanger • Alberto Giacometti • Zarina • Asger Jorn • Dani Karavan • André Lanskoy • Henri Laurens • Louis Le Brocquy • André Masson • Rui Moreira • Wilfrid Moser • Jean-Paul Philippe • Arthur Luiz Piza • Hans Reichel • Hanns Schimansky • Susumu Shingu • Arpad Szenes • Mark Tobey • Joaquin Torres-Garcia • Maria Helena Vieira da Silva • Paul Wallach • Yang Jiechang